Home

 Short Recap?

-Perhaps the reason why she didn't alert Isaac to Esau's plans, probably dealt with her believing that if she would have told Isaac - it wouldn't had made much of a difference.
+But she didn't tell her husband Isaac, about Esau's vow?
+And perhaps the reason why she didn't alert Isaac to Esau's plans, probably dealt with her believing, that if she would have told Isaac -- it wouldn't had made much of an immediate difference, that would have favor Jacob.
+In fact, if she would have told Isaac -- her actions could have placed Jacob on a path, that would have probably brought about a more immediate danger from his brother.

 Bible Study Online